 - Most people will make a good recovery from meningitis.
 However for many, they recover from the acute phase of the illness only to find that whilst trying to get back to their everyday activities, they experience some difficulties

-- For survivors, persistent headaches, tiredness, memory problems, personality changes and depression are just some of the ‘hidden’ after-effects they can experience
+- Persistent headaches, tiredness, memory problems, personality changes and depression are just some of the ‘hidden’ after-effects people can experience

 - Because the person seems to have visibly made a good recovery, it can be very difficult to make health professionals, family and friends understand that meningitis can still have a big impact on their lives and cause ongoing problems